StateSmith/StateSmith/README.md

 # Is StateSmith ready for use? 🧪
-StateSmith is generating working code, and has decent test (236+) and behavior specification coverage.
-There are 45+ specification integration tests that read a diagram file, generate executable .c state machine code, then compile and execute that .c code in another process and ensure that the state machine behavior is exactly what was expected.
+StateSmith is generating working code, and has decent test (330+) and behavior specification coverage.
+There are 45+ specification integration tests that read a diagram file, generate executable state machine code, then compile and execute that code in another process and ensure that the state machine behavior is exactly what was expected.
 This strong test base gives me confidence.
 It also allows us to refactor and optimize StateSmith without fear of accidentally breaking specified behavior.

 ![picture 1](images/test-coverage-2022-12.png)